 From time to time, students may feel that they have legitimate complaints regarding academic matters or an interaction with a faculty member.
 It is important that students and faculty have a common understanding of how such complaints may be expressed and resolved.
 Students with complaints regarding academic matters should initially seek resolution from their faculty advisor, then from their Director of Graduate Studies, and finally the Chair of their degree program.
 Complaints which remain unresolved may be addressed to any of the deans in their School.
 The final court of appeal for all Ph.D. students at Washington University and for all graduate students in Arts & Sciences is the Dean of the Graduate School.

 The Arts & Sciences Ombudsperson, a full-time faculty member, may be available to mediate a dispute over the grading of coursework.

-All complaints regarding academic integrity should be addressed to an Associate Dean of the Graduate School of Arts & Sciences; see the Academic Integrity Policy in the Appendix.
+All complaints regarding academic integrity should be addressed to an Associate Dean of the Graduate School; see the Academic Integrity Policy.

 Washington University policies state that members of the University community can expect to be free from discrimination and harassment.
-Students, faculty, staff, and outside organizations working on campus are required to abide by specific policies prohibiting harassment, which are printed in the Appendix and posted on the University’s website.
+Students, faculty, staff, and outside organizations working on campus are required to abide by specific policies prohibiting harassment, which are printed in the Appendix and posted on the Compliance & Policies page of the University’s website.